localnerve/wpspa/README.md

 + Server-side
   * ExpressJS
   * Redis
-  * Scheduled Workers
+  * NodeJS

 ## Demo
 To run the demo, you first must have Compass (to compile the scss) and Node installed (to run the front-end and back-end servers).
+The demo can be executed by:
+1. Cloning this project
+2. Running "npm install" in the project directory
+3. Executing "grunt demo" (to build a release and start the servers)
+4. Navigate to localhost:9000 to examine the results.
-The demo can be executed by cloning this project, executing "grunt demo", and navigating to localhost:9001.
-The demo task runs the front-end server and mocks the back-end api locally.
-For now, the demo only runs the development website, so it does not demonstrate the performance aspect.
+The demo task runs the front-end server and mocks the back-end api, so it is all self-contained locally.
+For now, the only working search is the term "page two", all others will demo the connectivity error page.

 ## Development Notes